tylabs/dovehawk/INSTALL.md

 ## Usage

-If running bro directly, reference the Dovehawk folder:
+If running bro directly, reference the dovehawk folder:

-sudo bro -i en1 [FULL PATH]/Dovehawk
+sudo bro -i en1 [FULL PATH]/dovehawk

 If running using the broctl interface, edit the local.bro configuration file in /usr/local/bro/share/bro/site and, at the bottom, add the line:

-@load [FULL PATH]/Dovehawk
+@load [FULL PATH]/dovehawk

 then run the broctl deploy sequence to have the scripts installed.